cschlosser/doxdocgen/README.md

 // Smart text snippet for destructors.
 "doxdocgen.cpp.dtorText": "Destroy the {name} object",

-// Whether to insert a newline after the template params.
-"doxdocgen.cpp.newLineAfterTParams": false,

 // The template of the template parameter DoxyGen line(s) that are generated.
 If empty it won't get generated at all.
 "doxdocgen.cpp.tparamTemplate": "@tparam {param} ",

-// The order to use for the date.
+// The order to use for the file comment.
+Values can be used multiple times.
 Valid values are shown in default setting.
 "doxdocgen.file.fileOrder": [
   "brief",
+  "empty",
   "file",
   "author",
   "date"